 - Enforceable measures to reduce emissions.
 These measures may include a combination of state, local, and federal rules, plans, administrative orders, and permits for specific sources.

-- A demonstration that the measures in place will keep the area in attainment for 20 years.
+- A demonstration that the measures will keep the area meeting national air quality standards for 20 years.

-- Contingency measures that will be implemented if the area re-violates the federal standards.
+- Contingency measures that will be applied if the area re-violates national air quality standards.

 The map below shows boundaries of air quality maintenance areas in Washington.
-The map also shows the locations of national parks and wilderness areas ("mandatory federal Class 1 areas" in darker green), which have special protection for visibility (e.g., regional haze planning and prevention of significant deterioration).
-If you click on the map, you will see a pop-up window with more information, including the air quality agency in charge of that area and the end date for the 20-year maintenance periods.
+The map also shows the locations of national parks and wilderness areas (also called "mandatory federal Class 1 areas," in darker green), which have special protection for visibility.
+Click on the map to see a pop-up window with more information, including the end date for the 20-year maintenance period and the air quality agency in charge of that area.